kimseryeong/kimseryeong/README.md

 <div>
   <p><h3>Hello, I'm Seryeong!✨ </h3><p>
   <span>
-    I've been working as a web developer since 2022. <br>
+    I've been working as a Full-stack web developer since 2022. <br>
     I'm continuously learning and growing as a developer. 🌱 <br>
     I enjoy taking on new challenges so I'm confident in learning new technologies. <br>
   </span>